Babcock Library offers passes for free or reduced admission to several museums located in Connecticut.

 This pass can be used during the museum’s regular operating hours and does not cover special event fees.

-New Britain Museum of American Art This pass allows free general admission to the museum for up to four people.
+This pass allows free general admission to the museum for up to four visitors.

 The NBMAA collection represents over three centuries of the major artists and movements of American art.
 Today it contains over 8,400 paintings, works on paper, sculptures, videos, and photographs.